Jameskmonger/chimneypot/README.md

 [![npm version](https://badge.fury.io/js/chimneypot.svg)](https://badge.fury.io/js/chimneypot)

 Chimneypot is a lightweight Node.js handler for GitHub webhooks.
+It allows you to listen to all kinds of GitHub events and execute functions on your server.

 ## License